 (Redirected from Spindash)

-The Spin Dash, which debuted as the Super Dash Attack in Sonic the Hedgehog 2 (16-bit) and the Super Spin Dash in Sonic the Hedgehog CD (and is called a Turbo in Sonic the Comic), is the ability of Sonic and various other playable characters to dash off from a standstill.
+The Spin Dash or Super Spin Dash, which debuted in Sonic the Hedgehog 2 and in Sonic the Hedgehog CD (and is called a Turbo in Sonic the Comic), is the ability of Sonic the Hedgehog and various other playable characters to dash off from a standstill.
 Its animation is meant to symbolize the wheel of a car during a burnout.
 The character crouches, curls into a ball, spins to rev up and gain potential energy, and finally takes off at great speed.
-As at any other time the character is in a ball, if they hit an enemy (e.g. a badnik or Dr. Eggman) they deal damage to them.
+As at any other time the character is in a ball, if they hit an enemy (e.g. a Badnik or Dr. Eggman) they deal damage to them.
 The Spin Dash is faster and can be more useful than the spin roll.

 In Sonic 2 and subsequent 2D games

-The most famous form of the Spin Dash debuted in Sonic 2 as the Super Dash Attack, works almost identically in Sonic 3 and Sonic & Knuckles in which it is called the Spin Dash Attack, and is usable in all subsequent 2D games.
+The most famous form of the Spin Dash debuted in Sonic the Hedgehog 2, and is usable in all subsequent 2D games.
 Holding and pressing Jump (, or ) will charge up a Spin Dash; releasing will send the character zooming forwards at high speed.
 By repeatedly tapping the button, the launch speed increases.

 Back-porting to Sonic 1